 Full Circle presents reggae music and its international influence on modern music.
 The show includes interviews, live sessions, background information on artists, and even poetry sessions.
 The show focuses on reggae music but will sometimes branch out to ska, rock steady, mento, and other forms of Jamaican folk music.
 Catch Full Circle, hosted by Donald Hall & Kya Kindu every Wednesday morning from 4:00-6:00am.

 Underground Sounds has been airing Canadian independent music on CKUT for 25 years with a special focus on what’s coming out of Montreal.
-Don’t miss mixtapes, inteviews and in-studio performances with your host Nick Schofield every Monday night 8-10pm, with previews of upcoming local concerts and album releases.
+Don’t miss mixtapes, inteviews and in-studio performances with your host Nick Schofield, live every Monday night 8-10pm, with previews of upcoming local concerts and album releases.

 Drastic Plastic likes to keep the rock and roll fires burning on the radio by playing only the finest independent and unsigned rock and roll that never gets a fair shake from commercial rock radio.
 The program plays thrashy noise punk, eclectic alt country, demented garage rock and roll, and everything in between.
 This show, part rock & roll love affair and part chaotic sound collage, aims to give good music to rock and roll junkies everywhere.
 Hosted by Doug Ford, Mark B, and Armitage Shanks.
 Drastic Plastic is on air Monday nights 22:00-23:00.

 Pir@te et Libres exists to promote fighting for freedom as a way of life.
 The program welcomes many musicians, artists, and activists in order to be a crossroads of popular cultures and anarchist issues.
 The show features a significant amount of francophone music and content from the local and international scenes.
 Pir@te et Libres is essentially a music show, but includes interviews and features to encourage a global vision for a free world.
 This show plays each week on Tuesday from 2:00am-3:00am.